 Well for us it looks roughly like this:

-Take ten minutes to make a quick plan for the week.
+Take ten minutes to make a quick meal plan for the week.

 On the go?
 Boil several hard boiled eggs for the entire week.
 Take some grab and go snacks along with you as well like avocado, fruit, nuts, carrots, celery, and nut butter.